Cyprus

 Tax Advantages Available to Expats in Cyprus

-• Under the Cyprus non-domicile programme new tax residents of Cyprus enjoy an exemption from taxation on; dividends, interests, capital gains*, AND capital sums received from pensions, provident and insurance funds, for a period of 17 years.
+• Under the Cyprus non-domicile regime new tax residents of Cyprus enjoy an exemption from taxation on; dividends*, interests, capital gains**, AND capital sums received from pensions, provident and insurance funds, for a period of 17 years.

 • Cyprus has no wealth or inheritance tax.

 • 50% of the remuneration of employees with a first job working in Cyprus, is exempt from income tax for a period of 17 years.
 Annual remuneration must exceed €55,000 and employees must not have been residents of Cyprus for a period of, at least, 10 consecutive years, prior to the start of their employment in Cyprus.
+This 50% exemption is applied in addition to the standard tax bands, meaning you still get your nil rate band on top of the 50% exemption.

 How Can Dixcart Help?